Codes of Conduct

 We recently surveyed websites of member societies of the American Geosciences Institute in September 2016 prior to a National Science Foundation workshop to address shortcomings in how the scientific community was responding to the problem of sexual harassment.
 At the time, only two of 50 AGI member society codes specifically addressed sexual harassment; a year and a half later, that number increased to eight.
 The number of AGI member societies with a code of conduct accessible on their website also increased post-workshop.
 While this response shows a clear improvement, too few codes of conduct include mechanisms for their enforcement and protection for those who report.

 Read more: Schneider, B., M.A.
 Holmes and E. Marin-Spiotta.
 2018.
 Sexual harassment in the Sciences: Response by Professional Societies AGI Currents # 125.

 What makes for an effective code of conduct?

 - Identifies and defines appropriate and inappropriate behaviors

 - Goes beyond ethical treatment of data to include the treatment of people

 - Includes protection against retaliation

 - Has built in mechanism for continued re-evaluation of its effectiveness and for its revision

-For example, the American Geophysical Union (AGU) in 2017 adopted a new code of conduct that defined harassment, bullying, and discrimination as research misconduct; expanding it to include a set of principles and practices for professional behavior that governs all AGU members and participants in all AGU program activities, including Honors and Awards, and AGU governance.
+For example, in 2017 the American Geophysical Union (AGU) adopted a new code of conduct that defined harassment, bullying, and discrimination as research misconduct; expanding it to include a set of principles and practices for professional behavior that governs all AGU members and participants in all AGU program activities, including Honors and Awards, and AGU governance.

 For Academic Departments